ysu1989/GraphQuestions/README.md

 The dataset works the best when the knowledge backend of a QA system is Freebase, because the provided answers are from Freebase.
 Nevertheless, it can still serve as a useful resource to QA systems based on other knowledge backend like DBpedia or the Web.
 Also, the dataset can be used to study or learn question paraphrasing.

-To set up Freebase and the Virtuoso graph database to store and query Freebase, we refer users to the Sempre project (```https://github.com/percyliang/sempre```), which provides scripts to download Freebase and set up Virtuoso.
+To set up Freebase and the Virtuoso graph database to store and query Freebase, we refer users to the [Sempre]([https://github.com/percyliang/sempre) project, which provides scripts to download Freebase and set up Virtuoso.

 ### Evaluation